Sköna Helena: Synopsis

-Sandwiched between the East and the West, is the neutral, small, carefree kingdom of Arcadia.
+Sandwiched between the East and the West is the neutral, small, carefree kingdom of Arcadia.
 Its two powerful neighbours vie for world domination.
 The eastern neighbour's ruler Trojanus has recently taken several minor states under his "protection".
 Prince Paris is shackled and put aboard a Trojan ship as a galley-slave.
-Trojanus believes that the Arcadian province Thermopylae, with its mountain passes would make a useful route to the west and begins an intrigue to usurp the area peacefully.
+Trojanus believes that the Arcadian province Thermopylae, with its mountain passes, would make a useful route to the west and begins an intrigue to usurp the area peacefully.
 He has sought the support of Arcadia's royalists, who form a treacherous fifth column.

 Meanwhile, Arcadia is unaware of all these plans.
 Under an assumed name King Menelaus amuses himself playing ping-pong with the delightful fashion model Läspia.
-Unbeknown to the King the plotting Calchas has made a deal with Trojanus' ambassador, Hector, for a marriage for Menelaus.
-The chosen consort is the Trojan beauty queen Helen.
+Unbeknown to the King, the plotting Calchas has made a deal with Trojanus' ambassador, Hector, for a marriage for Menelaus.
+The chosen consort is the Trojan beauty queen Helena.
 When the king is told of his imminent entry into matrimony, he is dismayed; the prospect of a foreign wife by his side and having to abandon Läspia does not appeal to him.

 Läspia discovers that her wooer is the king himself, and starts a counter-plot to out-manoeuvre the future queen.
 When Helena arrives, she takes her place in the chamber of honour.
 Läspia is supported by the United States of Rome who want to prevent Trojanus getting power over the Arcadian king through marriage.
 To this end, Secret Service man Hercules is despatched to her aid.
 Hercules frees Paris, and a meeting is arranged between Paris and Helen.
 The result is just as Läspia and Hercules had hoped: Helena falls in love with the beautiful singing prince and rejects the king.
 However, Menelaus has inadvertently consumed a love potion meant for Paris, and is consumed by a violent desire for Helena.

 Despite Helena's chilly responses to the love-sick Menelaus, Hector urges her to marry the king.
 The Trojan ambassador is still hoping for a lease on Thermopylae, and the prospect of a wedding night with beauty queen leads Menelaus on when the marriage contract is drawn up.
 On the wedding night Läspia enters the bedroom and manages to lock Paris in there.
 When Menelaus enters, he realizes that his new wife is unfaithful, by counting the number of feet sticking out from the end of the bed.
 Läspia's scheme has succeeded.

 Helena flees to Paris and returns the contract.
 Menelaus wakes finally to the danger threatening his country and sends the royalist party's fifth column to the East and ten thousand troops to Thermopylae to defend the province.
 Helena is forced to cancel her flight to put her seal on a royal divorce.
 Menelaus may now join Läspia and make her the new queen of Arcadia.